 –Frank Lloyd Wright

-Here are 8 tips from what I learned as I set out to change-up the typical city tourist experience, to grasp the warp and weft of San Francisco.
-Would it be weird, as a solo traveler?
+Here are 8 tips from as I set out to change-up the typical San Francisco tourist experience.
+Would it be weird, as a 60+ solo traveler?
 Not one bit as it turned out, and the freedom was priceless.
 Continue reading “San Francisco Solo @ 60+ 8 Tips to make it great”